Rely on the most comprehensive, up-to-date legal content designed and curated by lawyers for lawyers

 While there have been minimal leaks so far, it seems the government is taking up the mantel of dismantling period poverty and will be recommending that schools maintain supply of free sanitary products available to its female students.

 Growth remains subdued as we enter Spring; the economy has grown by 0.2% in the month of January 2019 and it is anticipated that the economy will remain relatively limp.
 However, the government was afforded a bumper month in January for tax returns and has reclaimed over £21bn in tax returns and income tax.
-Making steady progress is clawing back from deep deficit, the Chancellor will have more money to play with t
+Making steady progress is clawing back from deep deficit, the Chancellor will have more money to play with than before

 Access this article and thousands of others like it free by subscribing to our blog.